chancelier147/web_form/README.md

 ```
 We will add the necessary files for Dockerization and deployment.

-We create a new directory named &quot;user-form-app&quot;, and in this directory we put the project folder called &quot;src&quot;.
+We create a new directory named &quot;form-app-docker&quot;, and in this directory we put the project folder called &quot;src&quot;.
 Also we add the following files: Dockerfile, 000-default.conf and start-apache.

 The file &quot;000-default.conf&quot; is used to configure a virtualhost here is its content :